raj23manj/springsecurity6-easy-bytes/README.md

      * Implicit grant flow(both code and pkce together, not secure deprecated => all requests are made as get, cliend_id is exposed and returned token also passed as query param which can be accessed by hacker)
      * see Oauth playgroun url for demo, above in the links
      * 102 06:00, what details to be passed for pcke flow
+     * 108, different methods to verify the token from auth server by client
+       * make call to auth server via api and validate
+       * the auth server and the client(microservice) has a access to common db, auth server when issuing the token adds a entry in this db, and when the client needs to verify the token, it uses the same db to check if token is present
+       * use the public cert provided by the auth server(jsonweb token node)
    - OAuth
      * resource owner(end user)
      * client(app, browser, postapp)